openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

 Start a Course
 ===============

-To start work in a course, follow these steps on or after the course start date.
+To start work in a course, wait for the course start date, and then follow these steps.

-..
-Clarifying question on EDUCATOR-2190 2/7/18

 #.
 On your dashboard, click **View Course** for the course that you want to
-   open.
+   start.

    .. image:: ../../shared/images/dashboard_view_course.png
      :width: 500